Cannabis Dispensary Delivery – 6 Challenges Facing Businesses

-Home delivery was already an important piece of that business for dispensaries.
-One expert estimated that deliveries accounted for up to 55% of California’s medical marijuana sales.
+Cannabis delivery software was already an important piece of delivery business for dispensaries.
+One expert estimated that dispensary deliveries accounted for up to 55% of California’s medical marijuana sales.
 Then the COVID-19 pandemic hit, making it even more important.
-One delivery service told the New York Times that their sales increased 500% after California issued quarantine orders in March.
+One delivery service told the New York Times that their sales increased 500% after California issued quarantine orders.

 Cannabis delivery is certainly profitable, but it’s also fraught with obstacles.
 Let’s take a look at some challenges distinct to dispensaries delivering cannabis.

-Cannabis and food delivery share one important characteristic: Most businesses rely on drivers’ personal vehicles.
+Cannabis delivery service and food share one important characteristic: Most businesses rely on drivers’ personal vehicles.
 This makes it difficult to implement tracking systems.

 The logistics of implementing technology that would be easy to install and remove at the beginning and end of each shift is difficult to overcome.
-Even if the telematics industry conquers that hurdle, there’s still the issue of tracking the products and cash, which are of far higher value than anything delivered by Grub Hub or Uber Eats.
+Even if the telematics industry conquers that hurdle, there’s still the issue of tracking the products and cash, which are of far higher value than anything delivered by Uber Eats or Door Dash.

 Telematics will allow effective tracking of product and cash to comply with cannabis laws.
 But without tracking the vehicles, management won’t have real-time insights for preventive maintenance.